ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 |
 <i class="fa fa-github"></i> <a href="http://github.com/ivanbrugere">ivanbrugere</a>
 </div>
 ## Current Objective
-I am currently seeking machine learning research scientist positions in industry, available in January 2020.
+I am currently seeking AI research scientist positions in industry, available May 2020.
 <br />
-I focus on machine learning research and applications for social good.
-My current reasearch focuses on explainability and fairness, especially in complex domains such as graphs.
-I am also interested in model reduction for on-device and other low-resource environments.
+I am an AI Research Scientist focusing on high-impact applications for social good.
+I have a deep interest in sustainability and earth science, computational social sciences, and graphs/networks.
+My most recent interests have been in fairness and bias, particularly within complex, graph-structured data.
 My PhD research focused on data science methodologies for inferring and validating graphs constructed from underlying data, with applications in interdisciplinary computational ecology, mobile location privacy, and large-scale multimedia recommendation.

 ## Employment
 `Jan.
 2019-`
 __Salesforce Research__ Research Scientist - AI For Good
-Developing novel AI research and deployed services for Salesforce not-for-profit customers.
+Working with several Salesforce non-profit customers and external collaborators.
+Focused on projects relating to fairness and bias, particularly in structured environments such as graphs/networks.

 `Summer 2018`
 __Amazon__ Applied Scientist Intern (_Mentor: Alex Smola_)